Table of Contents

 You can use a Source transformation in advanced mode to read hierarchical data from complex files, such as Avro, JSON, and Parquet files.
 Advanced mode represents the data as an array, map, or struct.

-You can use the hierarchical fields as pass-through fields to convert data from one complex file format to another.
+Downstream in the mapping, you can use the hierarchical fields as pass-through fields to convert data from one complex file format to another.
 For example, you can read hierarchical data from an Avro source and write the data to a JSON target.
 You can also use the hierarchical fields and their child fields in expressions and conditions in downstream transformations.
 For information about accessing child fields, see the

 Function Reference